Big Tex: Voices of Big Tex

 Big Tex welcomes fairgoers with his friendly drawl of "HOOOOOOWDEEEEE, FOOOOOOLKS!!!" and makes regular announcements throughout the duration of the State Fair of Texas.
 His booming voice has been played by only a few men over six decades, who perform every day of the fair from a booth known as the "doghouse.”

-Al Jones, a disc jockey for WRR FM 101.1, was the first voice of Big Tex.
-Al spoke for Big Tex for three years.
-Radio announcer Jim Lowe, the most well-known voice of Big Tex, performed for 39 continuous years until 1998.
-Dan Alexander stepped up for the next two years.
+Al Jones, a disc jockey for WRR FM 101.1, was the first voice of Big Tex, and would fill the role until the fair ended in 1955.
+Radio announcer Jim Lowe, the most well-known voice of Big Tex, began performing his voice in 1956.
+He continued to provide his voice up until 1982 when he departed from the role for unknown reasons, in which Bob Sonnemaker stepped into the role for the next four years.
+Lowe would then resume voicing him again in 1987, he continued to provide his voice for eleven more years until his retirement after the 1998 State Fair, due to health issues.

+After Lowe's retirement, Dan Alexander would step up for the next two years as Big Tex's voice, from 1999 to 2000.
 In 2001 a statewide competition and contest, held live at the Cotton Bowl, announced Sonny Ray Stolz as the next voice of Big Tex.
-But after only one season Sonny decided not to continue due to what he considered unprofessional treatment by Fair officials and the Fair brought in runner-up Bill Bragg in 2002.
-After the 2012 State Fair, the Fair chose not to renew Bill Bragg's contract.
-From 2013 through 2019, Big Tex was voiced anonymously by Bob Boykin.
+But after only one season, Sonny decided not to continue due to what he considered unprofessional treatment by Fair officials and the Fair brought in runner-up Bill Bragg in 2002.

+After the 2012 State Fair, Bragg was fired from the role after breaking the State Fair rules for revealing himself as the voice of Big Tex during a charity event, the Fair officially chose not to renew his contract.
+In 2013, Bob Boykin began voicing Big Tex, he would continue to voice him for a total of six years up until the 2019 State Fair.
+As of 2021, Big Tex has received a new voice performer, but the performer's name remains anonymously unknown at this time.

-The voice of the 1955 Big Tex can be heard on the recording of NBC's live Wide Wide World which includes multiple segments at the State Fair.
+The voice of the 1955 Big Tex (Al Jones) can be heard on the recording of NBC's live Wide Wide World which includes multiple segments at the State Fair.